Money and Fame

 that were favorites of the stevedores he met hanging

-any poems.
+poems.
 But I do make resolutions: to work hard

-every day, to marry the woman I love, not to join
+every day, to marry the woman I love, to not join

 the poetry mafia, to leave New York, never to sell myself

-short.
 Under the shelter of awnings I ponder the fruit

 laid in careful pyramids, the hidden form of spheres